House of Secrets (DC Comics): Revival (second run)

-Cover of The House of Secrets #92 (July 1971), introducing the Swamp Thing, art by Bernie Wrightson.
+Cover of The House of Secrets #92 (July 1971), introducing Swamp Thing, art by Bernie Wrightson.

 The series was revived three years later with a definite article as The House of Secrets, beginning with issue #81 (August - Sept.
 1969).
-Now its horror and suspense tales were introduced by a host named Abel, who would also host the satirical comic Plop!.
+The horror and suspense tales were introduced by a host named Abel, who would also host the satirical comic Plop!.
 His brother, Cain, hosted The House of Mystery.

 The title had an early breakthrough for the mainstream part of the medium: issue #83 had a story, "The Stuff that Dreams are Made of", written by Marv Wolfman.
 As part of the framing story, Abel introduces the story by telling a tale told to him by a "wandering Wolfman".
 Upon examination, the censor bureau, the Comics Code Authority refused to give the issue its seal of approval since it mentions a wolfman, which was specifically forbidden along with other classic monsters.
 Editor Gerry Conway explained that the term referred to Marv Wolfman, and the CCA conceded on the condition that the distinction be made obvious with a writer's credit in the story.
 That directive was complied with and suddenly the editorship of DC was inundated with complaints from other writers because of Wolfman's special consideration of a printed credit.
 In response, the editorship made writers credits standard practice for future publications.

 Swamp Thing first appeared in The House of Secrets #92 (July 1971) in a stand-alone story written by Len Wein and drawn by Bernie Wrightson.
 The woman appearing on the cover of this issue was modeled after future comics writer Louise Simonson.
 The Patchwork Man, a character from the Swamp Thing ongoing series, was intended to be an ongoing feature, but only appeared in one issue.